cbusch-pivotal/cf-mgmt-lab/README.md

 [~/cf-mgmt]$ git init
 ```

 4. Extract the existing configuration from a foundation you have partially configured with orgs, space, and users.
-Good for extracting inital LDAP configuration, if it's being used
+Good for extracting inital LDAP configuration, if it's being used.
+Use the PAS system domain alone, i.e. `system.domain.com`.

 ```
 [~/cf-mgmt]$ cf-mgmt export-config --config-dir=config-me \